|

 tabular composition including tables, forms, lists, and directories.

-have lower resolution.
-Some fonts that print well are not very legible
+lower resolution than printers.
+Some fonts that print well display

-on-screen, especially in small sizes.
-The font properties that lead to
+poorly on-screen, especially in small sizes.
+The font properties and

 Weight.